 Kissimmee is a larger medium-sized city located in the state of Florida.
 With a population of 69,152 people and 30 constituent neighborhoods, Kissimmee is the 44th largest community in Florida.

-Kissimmee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kissimmee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kissimmee is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kissimmee who work in office and administrative support (17.31%), sales jobs (14.72%), and food service (11.89%).
+There are especially a lot of people living in Kissimmee who work in office and administrative support (16.72%), sales jobs (14.24%), and food service (11.70%).

-Kissimmee is a very ethnically-diverse city.
+Kissimmee is an extremely ethnically-diverse city.
 The people who call Kissimmee home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Kissimmee, accounting for 61.66% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kissimmee residents report their race to be White, followed by Black or African-American.
-Kissimmee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 62.09% of the city’s residents.
-Important ancestries of people in Kissimmee include English, Irish, Italian, and French .
+Important ancestries of people in Kissimmee include Irish, English, Italian, and Haitian.

 The most common language spoken in Kissimmee is Spanish.
 Other important languages spoken here include English and Arabic.